 5. My denominational pension is 100% designated as retirement, so I don’t need to track housing expenses.

 This is also incorrect.
 Even in retirement, IRS always limits the housing allowance to the lesser of three categories- the amount designated, the fair rental value of your home (including furniture and utilities), and your actual home expenses.
-If you don’t keep any records of your home expenses, IRS could set your expenses as zero and decide to disallow your Housing Allowance, meaning all of your pension would be taxable income.
+If you don’t keep any records of your home expenses, IRS could set your expenses as zero and decide to disallow your Housing Allowance, meaning all of your pension would be taxable income.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.